Search Knowledge Base by Keyword

 NOTE: We strongly recommend that you use variable angle elbows for all bore sizes.
-Since the scan data can vary in accuracy, standard angle elbows of 45 and 90 will not work very well.
-In order to get the pipe route as correct as possible the use of variable angles is almost required.
+Because the scan data can vary in accuracy, standard angle elbows of 45 and 90 will not work very well.
+In order to get the pipe route as accurate as possible, the use of variable angles is almost required.

 The supported element TYPE and spec STYP are as follows:

 - ELBO – EL90 (Variable angle for all bore sizes)

 - VALV – GATE, VALV – GLOB, VALV – BALL, VALV – PLUG